Tracardi/tracardi-api/docs/integration/js/context.md

 The tracking script has the capability to include the current profile ID, session ID, and source ID in the URL parameter, allowing for consistent profile ID persistence across domains that utilize the same Tracardi system.

+Please note that default behaviour without `passing of profile ID` enabled would be to create a random profile ID if customer never visited the page before.
+And later merge the profile if customer provides data that can be used for this.

 To enable this functionality, you can add the following code: `trackExternalLinks: ['example.com', 'tracardi.com']`.
 This will automatically update all `A.href` links on the page with the `__tr_pid`, `__tr_src` parameter, which will contain the current profile ID, source ID respectively, if the A.href URL end with any of the defined domains in `trackExternalLinks`.
 In our example it is 'example.com' and , 'tracardi.com'.